Everything You Need to Know About the Visa Chargeback Monitoring Program

 If you land in the VCMP, the first thing you’re expected to do is to work together with your acquirer and develop a detailed chargeback-reduction strategy, called a chargeback mitigation plan.
 This plan—which must be presented to Visa—should both identify the root cause of your chargeback problem and outline an appropriate plan to correct it.

 Along with closer oversight from Visa comes added fees for your acquirer, which will be passed along to you.
-You’ll pay higher fees per each chargeback filed, and be subject to regular reviews by Visa, including a $25,000 review every six months.
+You’ll be forced to secure a high-risk merchant account pay higher fees per each chargeback filed, and be subject to regular reviews by Visa, including a $25,000 review every six months.

 If you remain in the program for an extended period, you could even lose your processing account and be barred from accepting Visa cards ever again…which could destroy your business.